verbb/formie/docs/developers/field.md

 Setting | Description
 --- | ---
 `showCountryCode` | Whether to show an additional dropdown for selecting the country code.
+`countryShowDialCode` | Whether to show an the dial code.
+`countryAllowed` | A collection of allowed countries.
 `countryLabel` | The label for the Country sub-field.
 `countryPlaceholder` | The placeholder for the Country sub-field.
 `countryDefaultValue` | The default value for the Country sub-field.